Education

 Description

-Jeevan Path is a process that ascertain child’s impulsiveness to learn.
-The Jeevan path sessions will be facilitated for meeting twin objectives.
+The Jeevan path sessions are facilitated for meeting twin objectives.
 First, the child should learn innovatively to fluently read, write correctly, comprehend, and solve appropriately.
 Second, children’s learning in classroom to be integrated with the environment outside and will restore school ecology (teacher-student, teacher-parents, parents-children, children-children) by caring concerns within the democratic polity of the country.

 Regular workshops with children, youth, and teachers in primary school on language, Math and environment are being organised to boost the knowledge, skills, and practice and fill the learning gap in a fearless environment where rote learning is completely discarded.